Making a complaint about NSW public schools - guide for parents & carers

 Anonymous complaints

-Yes, you can make your complaint anonymously.
-However, it may be difficult to resolve a complaint if you do not provide your contact details and we need further information to clarify the issues or take action to resolve your complaint.
-If you do not provide your contact details, you will not receive information about any action taken in response.
+If a person does not provide their details, it may be difficult to resolve a complaint if we need further information to clarify the issues or take action to resolve the complaint.
+If contact details are not provided we cannot provide information about any action taken in response.

 Making a complaint after leaving school